heronarts/LXStudio-IDE/README.md

 To get started, clone this repository and import the project into an IDE like Eclipse or IntelliJ.
 Configuration files for both are readily available in the repository.

+Documentation is available on the [LX Studio Wiki &rarr;](https://github.com/heronarts/LXStudio/wiki)

 Consult the [LX Studio API reference &rarr;](http://lx.studio/api/)

 ### Contact and Collaboration ###